awslabs/aurora-dsql-django/reference/KNOWN_ISSUES.md

 }
 ```

-This configuration is the default when using the adapter, so removing any existing `DISABLE_SERVER_SIDE_CURSORS`
+This configuration is the default when using the Aurora DSQL adapter for Django, so removing any existing
+`DISABLE_SERVER_SIDE_CURSORS`
 configuration should configure the correct behavior.

 ### Django Sites Framework not supported